opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/creating_an_ecs/step_1_configure_basic_settings.rst

             -  When you use a data disk image to create a disk, **SCSI**, **Encryption**, and **Share** are unavailable.
             -  For instructions about how to create a data disk image, see *Image Management Service User Guide*.

+   -  .. _en-us_topic_0163572589__en-us_topic_0144542112_li3286101316615:

-   -  (Optional) Encryption-related parameters
+      (Optional) Encryption-related parameters

       To enable encryption, click **Create Xrole** to assign KMS access permissions to EVS.
 If you have rights granting permission, assign the KMS access permissions to EVS.
 If you do not have the permission, contact the user having the security administrator rights to assign the KMS access permissions.
-For more details, see `Can All Users Use the Encryption Feature? <../../faqs/disk_management/can_all_users_use_the_encryption_feature.html>`__
+For more details, see :ref:`Can All Users Use the Encryption Feature? <en-us_topic_0047272493>`

       -  **Encryption**: indicates that the EVS disk has been encrypted.
       -  **Create Xrole**: assigns KMS access permissions to EVS to obtain KMS keys.
 After the permissions are assigned, follow-up operations do not require assigning permissions again.